 There are three things that mold needs in order to grow: moisture, darkness, and food.
 The wood and sheetrock in your home are food for mold.
 And your home is full of dark crevices and spaces, like behind walls and in crawl spaces.
 So the only real way you can combat mold is to remove moisture, and keep humidity below 60%.

 It’s that feeling when the air is thick and heavy, making it hard or impossible to cool off.
 When you’re hot, you sweat.
 And that sweat slowly evaporates into the air as moisture, taking heat with it and cooling you down.
-But when there’s a lot of moisture in the air, your sweat doesn’t evaporate as fas, so you feel hot and sweaty.
-Dehumidification removes moisture from the air, allowing your sweat to evaporate and keeping you comfortable.
+But when there’s a lot of moisture in the air, your sweat doesn’t evaporate as fast, so you feel hotter and sweatier.
+Dehumidification removes moisture from the air, allowing your sweat to evaporate.

 Above ground removals can be fairly cheap if the tank is easy to access.
 The cost to Below ground propane tank removals is around $900.